Rodent infestation and treatment

 - Always conduct a detailed inspection before doing anything else.

-- Always recommend both non-chemical and chemical control measures.
+- Determine whether to use non-chemical or chemical rodent control measures.

-- Try to “think as a rat” - ask yourself where do they live and what do they eat.
+- Try to “think like a rat” - ask yourself where they live and what they eat?

 Pest control is what we do best.
-We are professionally trained, insured and licensed in all areas of residential and commercial fumigation.
-When you need a honest, friendly and reliable pest exterminator expert, ask for Robert from Masters Pest Control Sydney.
-We guarantee pest removal with one treatment and warranty on all pest removal.
-Unique industry pet and family friendly ants, cockroach, rats, spider and termite solutions.
-Servicing Sydney wide and all surrounding suburbs.
-We are a proud family owned business providing our pest elimination service across Sydney.
+We are professionally trained, insured and licensed in all areas of residential and commercial pest control.
+When you need an honest, friendly and reliable pest exterminator expert, ask for Robert from Masters Pest Control Sydney.